What CAN’T we use coconut oil for?

 Here’s the short answer: coconut oil can clog pores on your face since it’s highly comedogenic.

 When an ingredient is comedogenic is it means it’s clogging your pores.

 So that’s it then?
-Should you kick this oil far away from your face?
+Should you kick coconut oil far away and never use it again?

 Not so fast… Before shunning coconut oil, let’s take a deeper dive into this matter.